What is a Mortgage Net Branch?

 The costs are variable, but generally range from $500 to several thousand dollars.
 A quality mortgage net branch company will not ask you for any fees other than pass-through fees (e.g. HUD branch fee, etc.).
 If any of these companies charge you any kind of up-front fee to obtain a branch – run; don’t walk away from them.

 You will want a company that’s going to save you money and make you money.
 The only way a truly valuable mortgage net branch company should make money is when you do.
 You should not be a retail profit center for them.

-A smart operator will have (or quickly accumulate in the first weeks/months of operation) a reserve account (rent, phones, utilities, etc.) just to be prudent.
+A prudent operator will have (or quickly accumulate in the first weeks/months of operation) a reserve account for rent, phones, utilities, etc.).

 How can I tell a good Mortgage Net Branch program from a bad one?

-That’s the $64,000 question.
-The answer is to ask a lot of questions.
-Many companies are easy to get onboard with while the top ones aren’t nearly so willing to sign just anyone up.
-If they don’t require a criminal background check, be suspicious.
-If they don’t call and question your references or require a minimum experience level, it should send up red flags.
+That's the critical question and the answer is to ask a lot of questions.
+Many companies are easy to get onboard with while the top ones aren't nearly so willing to sign just anyone up.
+If they don't require a criminal background check, be suspicious.
+If they don't call and question your references or require a minimum experience level, it should send up red flags.
 Remember you won’t be their only branch.
 If another branch is operated by a branch manager who isn’t up to ethical or professional snuff, the resulting ill will and potentially bad publicity could spill over onto you.